gobber/sklearn-export/readme.md

 ```bash
 $ python setup.py develop
 ```
 This command will install this library in develop mode (you can also use install instead of develop).
-I will make a pip package. to remove the package you can make:
+In order to remove the package you can do:
 ```bash
 $ python setup.py develop --uninstall
 ```